FreeLoaderz/constitution/ADAO-Constitution-v01.md

 (r) **“Material Adverse Exception Event”** means that one or more of the following has occurred, is occurring or would reasonably be expected to occur:
 - (i) a Consensus Attack adversely affecting the results or operations of the Designated Smart Contract;
 - (ii) the Designated Smart Contract having become inoperable, inaccessible or unusable, including as the result of any code library or repository incorporated by reference into the Designated Smart Contract or any other smart contract or oracle on which the Designated Smart Contract depends having become inoperable, inaccessible or unusable or having itself suffered a Material Adverse Exception Event, mutatis mutandis;
-- (iii) a material and adverse effect on the use, functionality or performance of the Designated Smart Contract as the result of any bug, defect or error in the Designated Smart Contract or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause “(iii)”, a bug, defect or error will be deemed material only if it results in a loss to an ADAM Member or ADAO of at least 25 percent of such ADAO Member's distributable interest in ADAO Property and/or 15 percent of the ADAO Property);
+- (iii) a material and adverse effect on the use, functionality or performance of the Designated Smart Contract as the result of any bug, defect or error in the Designated Smart Contract or the triggering, use or exploitation (whether intentional or unintentional) thereof (it being understood that for purposes of this clause “(iii)”, a bug, defect or error will be deemed material only if it results in a loss to an ADAO Member or ADAO of at least 25 percent of such ADAO Member's distributable interest in ADAO Property and/or 15 percent of the ADAO Property);
 - (iv) any unauthorized use of an administrative function or privilege of the Designated Smart Contract, including: (A) any use of any administrative credential, key, password, account or address by a Person who has misappropriated or gained unauthorized access to such administrative credential, key, password, account or address or (B) any unauthorized use of an administrative function or privilege by an ADAO Member or a representative of an ADAO Member; or
 - (v) the Designated Smart Contract, any of the ADAO Members or the ADAO Property is subject to a Legal Order that prohibits the Designated Smart Contract (or that, if the Designated Smart Contract were a Person, would prohibit the Designated Smart Contract) from executing any function or operation it would otherwise reasonably be expected to execute.
 - (vi )“Person” means any human, robot, bot, artificial intelligence, corporation, partnership, association or other individual or entity recognized as having the status of a person under the law.